 The Asian American Cultural Heritage Showcase is an annual evening event that promotes Asian American awareness through a variety of student-lead activities and performances during the fall semester.
 The event allows students and community members to share and learn about different groups within the Pan-Asian identity.
 This event is coordinated alongside with the Asian American Ambassadors.

 Celebrated every February, Black History Month observes the struggles, strides, and achievements of African Americans.
 A variety of educational, cultural, and social programs are directed by a student committee around a theme to celebrate Black history.
 Locally and nationally acclaimed speakers and performers are invited to share their knowledge and talents representing the African American experience.
 Black History month is coordinated by the African American Cultural Center.

-Geaux Red is the annual HIV/AIDS awareness week long event in honor of World AIDS Day hosted by the LGBTQ Project in the LSU Office of Multicultural Affairs and Spectrum at LSU.
+Geaux Red is the annual HIV/AIDS awareness week long event in honor of World AIDS Day hosted by the LGBTQ+ Project in the LSU Office of Multicultural Affairs and Spectrum at LSU.
 A 2011 Louisiana Youth Risk Behavior Survey found that 25% of Louisiana students never received formal sexual education regarding HIV or AIDS prevention.
 Geaux Red is hosted every year in November and the beginning of December.
-Email Wes Heath, email@example.com, for more information.
+For more information on how to participate, please contact LGBTQProject@lsu.edu.

 Swahili for "coming together," Harambeé is an evening extravaganza that celebrates African American student life and fosters connections among African American students.
 Harambeé highlights and showcases the talents of LSU students and provides a motivational message as students begin the academic year.
 In addition, students receive the Profiles Resource Booklet which offers an overview of organizations, departments, and campus services.
 This year, Harambeé is held in the LSU Student Union on Thursday, September 17th at 6:00 pm.
 For more information, please contact email@example.com.